 The Australian Government is investing $10 million in a Take Home Naloxone Pilot.
 Under the pilot, naloxone will be available for free to people who may either experience, or witness, an opioid overdose.
 No prescription will be required.

 The take home naloxone pilot aims to tackle rising opioid related harm.
-It will assist people who are at risk of an opioid overdose or adverse reaction, their carers, friends and family members.
+It is aimed at assisting people who are at risk of an opioid overdose or adverse reaction, their carers, friends and family members.

 Naloxone will be available in New South Wales, South Australia and Western Australia.